markSmurphy/codename-generator/README.md

 ![Downloads](https://img.shields.io/npm/dm/codename-generator.svg?style=plastic)
 ![Licence](https://img.shields.io/npm/l/codename-generator.svg?style=plastic)

+## Overview

-Have you ever needed to give something a code name, perhaps a project you're working on, but your imagination has let you down?
+Have you ever needed to give something a code name?
+Perhaps for a project you're working on, or a new screen-name, but your imagination has let you down?
-Use `codename-generator` to suggest random code names.
+Use `codename-generator` to suggest some random code names.

 It has a small dictionary of a few thousand inoffensive adjectives and nouns which are picked at random to generate a suggested code name.
-By default a screen full of suggestions (based upon the property `node -p process.stdout.rows`).
+By default a screen-full of suggestions are made, so the larger your screen is, the more suggestions you'll have.

 ```text
 codename-generator